Toolkit overview

 After running evaluation of a tracker and obtaining the raw results in the results

-directory, tracking performance can be calculated using the following command:
+directory, tracking performance can be calculated using the following two commands:

 The toolkit will calculate performance measures which are specified in the stack file.
 Note that <tracker-name>

 can represent a single tracker or multiple space-delimited tracker identifiers.
-Currently the supported output is JSON.
-The command will create a json file with the tracking scores in the workspace
+The report will be generated in the workspace/reports

 Packaging results